JimanB/Taj-Mahal-Test-Site/README.md

 - For full functionality, deploy the website to a web server rather than running locally

 #### Missing Files
-- **imagemap.jpg**: This file is referenced in the code but wasn't uploaded.
-The interactive image map functionality requires this file to be present in the same directory.
+- **taj mahal documentary.mp4**: This file is referenced in the code but wasn't uploaded due to size conflicts with github.
+The documentary slot on the site this file to be present in the same directory.

 ## Browser Compatibility